WEHI-ResearchComputing/BioNix-qc-pipe/README.md

 ## MultiQC
 This stage is specified solely through a flake.
 During this process, the FastQC was slightly redefined such that the output format is detectable by MultiQC

+## BioBloom
+BioBloom is a tool that was not in the original QC pipeline.
+In my workflow, BioBloom is included to demonstrate that it can also be compiled in MultiQC's summary report.